vweevers/common-changelog/README.md

 Write a change using the [imperative mood](https://en.wikipedia.org/wiki/Imperative_mood).
 It must start with a present-tense verb, for example (but not limited to) `Add`, `Refactor`, `Bump`, `Document`, `Fix`, `Deprecate`.

-> :bulb: It's highly recommended that git commits follow the same convention.
+> 💡 It's highly recommended that git commits follow the same convention.
 A changelog draft can then be generated from git history without having to rephrase commit messages.
 Using the imperative mood tells someone what applying a commit will do.
 Similarly, in a changelog it tells someone what upgrading will do.
 It communicates an _intent_ of change.
 Most importantly though, the choice of imperative mood is meant to increase consistency and avoid bike shedding.

 Each change must be self-describing, as if no category heading exists.
 Instead of: